systemslab/popper-paper/paper/paper.md

 only have a programmatic API for a non-interpreted language, are beyond the scope of Popper.

+## Experiment Templates

-**Experiment Templates**: Researchers that decide to follow Popper are faced with a steep learning curve, especially if they have only used a couple of tools from the DevOps toolkit.
+Researchers that decide to follow Popper are faced with a steep learning curve, especially if they have only used a couple of tools from the DevOps toolkit.
 To lower the entry barrier, we have developed a command line interface (CLI) tool[^link:cli] to help bootstrap a paper repository that follows the Popper convention.

 As part of our efforts, we maintain a list of experiment templates that have been "popperized"[^link:templates].
-These are end-to-end experiments that use a particular toolchain and for which execution, production of results and generation of figures has been implemented (see @Sec:cases for examples; each use case is available as an experiment in the templates repository).
+These are end-to-end experiments that use a particular toolchain and for which execution, production of results and generation of figures has been implemented.
 The CLI tool can list and show information about available experiments.
 Assuming a git repository has been initialized, the tool allows to add experiments to the repository (@Lst:poppercli).

 [^link:cli]: https://github.com/systemslab/popper/tree/master/popper
 [^link:templates]: https://github.com/systemslab/popper-templates